ColinSeger/ColinSeger.github.io/ProjectPages/InBloom/InBloom.md

 we did however have issues communicating ideas during this project, partially due to people missing and just information lost between disciplines.

-We used fmod and suffered from a lot of issues on that front to begin with.
+We used Fmod and suffered from a lot of issues on that front to begin with.

 Unreal had some issues when we were using it, like a example would be how when Perforce was down Unreal would also freeze until Perforce was back, though that is more of a Perforce issue than a Unreal one.